VoltDB/volt-monitoring/README.md

 The dashboards are provided in Grafana JSON format and are divided into categories:

 - **Volt** - Dashboards for the latest version of Volt Active Data in any environment, including bare metal, Kubernetes and VMs.
-- **Volt-V9.x** - Dashboards for the long-term support (LTS) version 9 of Volt Active Data, running in Kubernetes.
+- **Volt-V9.x** - Dashboards for the long-term support (LTS) version 9 of Volt Active Data.
-- **Volt-V10.x** - Dashboards for the long-term support (LTS) version 10 of Volt Active Data, running in Kubernetes.
+- **Volt-V10.x** - Dashboards for the long-term support (LTS) version 10 of Volt Active Data.
-- **Volt-V12.3.x** - Dashboards for the long-term support (LTS) version 12 of Volt Active Data, running in Kubernetes.
+- **Volt-V12.x** - Dashboards for the long-term support (LTS) version 12 of Volt Active Data.
-- **Volt-V13.x** - Dashboards for the long-term support (LTS) version 13 of Volt Active Data, running in Kubernetes.
+- **Volt-V13.x** - Dashboards for the latest major release (V13,x) of Volt Active Data.

 Within each subdirectory are multiple dashboards, each providing a different view of the database activity, performance, or status.
 Try the different dashboards to see which ones suit your monitoring needs.

-Dashboards will work without any additional configuration inside Kubernetes, if you want to use them for Volt running in other environment, you will need an additional label `namespace` in the Volt metrics.
+Dashboards will work without any additional configuration inside Kubernetes, if you want to use them for Volt running in other environments, you will need an additional label `namespace` in the Volt metrics.
 (See below.)

 ## Installing the Dashboards